-From September 2015 until September 2018 I will work on the Marie Sklodowska-Curie project Operator-algebraic approach to topological phases.
+From September 2015 until September 2018 worked on the Marie Skłodowska-Curie project Operator-algebraic approach to topological phases.
 This is an individual fellowship, the global variant.
-It allows me to work for two years with Bruno Nachtergaele at UC Davis, after which I will return to Europe to the group of Barbara Terhal at the RWTH Aachen.
-This page will be used to post updates related to the project.
+It allowed me to work for two years with Bruno Nachtergaele at UC Davis, after which I return to Europe to the group of Barbara Terhal at the RWTH Aachen.
+On this page you can find the scientific output of the project.

 The blog links refer to accompanying blog posts.